TYPE DESIGN INFORMATION PAGE last updated on Fri Oct 18 21:02:53 EDT 2019

 In 2012, he created the Italian wood style typeface East Wood, and a beautiful rounded suarish mionospaced typeface called Monocolo.
 This typeface family comes with an icon and emoticon set.
 In 2014, Kprojects published the monospaced monoline programming font Monocolo and the Italian / Western typeface Rockwood.

-Programmer fonts or code fonts are fonts used to represent pieces of code on screen and in books.
-Kaishaku ranks them by preference, and will include Coda (Hrant Papazian) at a later date.
-His temporary ranking:
+Programmer fonts or code fonts are fonts used to represent pieces of code on screen and in books, all ranked by "Kaishaku" by preference:

 Born in Reedly, CA, in 1950.
 She studied calligraphy at Reed College with Lloyd Reynolds and Robert Palladino, and she studied roman brush writing in a workshop with Fr.
 Edward Catich.
 In New York, she studied lettering with Ed Benguiat at the School of Visual Arts.
 Later she studied calligraphy and type design with Hermann Zapf at Rochester Institute of Technology.
 She received her B.A. from Harvard University and her MFA from UCLA School of Theater, Film and Television, specializing in Animation.
 In 2012, she was honored with the Frederic W. Goudy Award in Typography from Rochester Institute of Technology, for her achievements in the lettering and typographic arts.
 Kris Holmes teaches type design at the Rochester Institute of Technology.